MisterGC/clayground/README.md

 ### Plugins: Clayground's basic building blocks
 Clayground comes with a set of plugins that extend Qt capabilities in order to build interactive experiences:
+- Text: Utilities and components to process (CSV, JSON) and present text
 - Physics: Adds 2D Physics capabilities based on Box2D
 - Canvas: A canvas component that provides a 2D virtual/world coordinate system, tries to hide dealing with pixels as much as possible.
-- SVG Utils: Allows inspection of (Inkscape based) SVGs, can be used to create 2d scenes
+- SVG: Allows inspection of (Inkscape based) SVGs, can be used to create 2d scenes
 - GameController: Supports game input using two different sources Keyboard and Touch Screen with single component (unfortunately Qt6 doesn't support Qt Gamepad yet(?))
 - Storage: Get persistent storage with a very simple API
 - World: Uses Canvas, Physics and SVG to provide a foundation for small games and simulations
+- Behavior: Collection of components that allow define entity behavior (Move, FollowPath ...)
 - Network: Simple networking with automatic detection of other nodes and high-level peer to peer messaging

 ### Examples: See how problems can be solved with Clayground